 The 49th Parallel Boundary Survey in the Pacific Northwest

 Grand Forks, British Columbia, currently shares at least 7 or 8 miles of the 49th parallel international border with Washington State, its southern neighbour.
 It has been a friendly co-existence since the border's formal declaration in 1846, although even a casual examination of its history reveals that it had not always been the case.
 There had been a number of territorial claims, counter claims and jurisdictional disputes between the Americans and British Canadians for decades before then, their differences and the location of the boundary itself, being finally resolved by the Oregon Treaty of 1846.
-Map of disputed territories.
+(Link to Map of Disputed Territories)

 Within a dozen years after the signing of the treaty there was already plenty of evidence to demonstrate that a mere political boundary, essentially a dotted line on a map, would not be sufficient in a practical sense, and that "Boots on the Ground" would be required to physically survey and mark it precisely to enforce its effectiveness.
 For the British Canadians, the ambiguity of the boundary presented an immediate concern after the Fraser River Gold Rush in 1857 when thousands of "potentially unruly" American miners began flooding the interior regions north of the 49th parallel, creating the potential for confusion or even conflict over disputes involving mineral claims, territorial rights or illegal squatting.
 Their concerns were exacerbated by subsequent discoveries of gold in the Cariboo in 1858, Rock Creek in 1859, and the Similkameen in 1860.
 All that aside, the colonial government could in reality benefit from customs duties, and the taxation and licensing of gold and mineral claims, and it was therefore important to clarify a precise definition of British territory.
 From the British Colonial Office perspective in London, a clear border was also deemed essential.
 Hopeful that their fledgling colonies might become economically self-sufficient as quickly as possible, the Brits encouraged them to implement a land settlement strategy to survey and sell crown lands and town site properties as a means of generating revenue.
 This couldn't be achieved without a clearly marked international boundary as a reference base line.